 Before coffee arrives in billions of cups worldwide, it already has a long journey behind it.
 And many people and countries are involved in this journey.

 Worldwide, millions of people and their relatives owe their living to working with and for coffee: it ensures the livelihood of over 100 million people, who work in its production and further processing all over the world.
 For countries like Columbia for example, which counts as one of the largest coffee-producing countries in the world, coffee is one of the main sources of foreign exchange.

-Today over 150 million sacks are produced in 80 countries annually and every year more and more people around the globe are drinking coffee.
-Raw coffee is therefore one of the most important global export commodities.
-With an annual total value of 20 billion euros, it is also the perfect vehicle for development projects.
+Today over 165 million sacks are produced in 64 countries annually and every year more and more people around the globe are drinking coffee.
+Green coffee is therefore one of the most important global export commodities.
+With an annual total value of USD 19 billion, it is also the perfect vehicle for development projects.

-Coffee is a truly global commodity, produced in over 50 countries worldwide and consumed in all of them.
-The world trade in coffee has grown consistently over time, with total exports by producing countries reaching some 118 million 60kg bags in calendar year 2017, resulting in export revenues of over US\$21 billion.
-Two countries alone account for over half of global production on average over the last five years, with Brazil responsible for roughly a third of the world total and Vietnam another sixth.
+Coffee is a truly global commodity, produced in over 60 countries worldwide and consumed in all of them.
+The world trade in coffee has grown consistently over time, with total exports by producing countries reaching some 134 million 60 kg bags in 2019 (including processed coffee), resulting in export revenues of over USD 19 billion.

+Two countries alone account for over half of the global production on average over the last five years, with Brazil responsible for roughly a third of the world total and Vietnam another sixth.
 Colombia and Indonesia are the next largest coffee producers, accounting for just under 10% of the total, with no other single country accounting for more than 5% of global production.
 The market share for these top producers has also been increasing over time, as the market becomes more concentrated.
-Since 2000, around 75% of extra supply in the coffee market (nearly 50 million bags), has come from Brazil, Vietnam and Colombia.
+Since 2000, around 90% of extra supply in the coffee market (nearly 60 million bags), has come from Brazil, Vietnam and Colombia (83% just from Brazil and Vietnam).

-Coffee can also be a very important in developing countries, providing an Total export earnings for all producing billion per year, and over the last five for over 10% of total export value for and Honduras.
-However, the international price
+Coffee can also be a very important export crop for producers, particularly in developing countries, providing an essential source of foreign exchange.
+Total export earnings for all producing countries come to around USD 19 billion per year, and over the last five years, coffee exports have accounted for over 10% of total export value for Timor-Leste, Burundi, Ethiopia, Uganda and Honduras.